ellcrys/papers/README.md

 ### 4.2.
 Consensus Mechanism

 Blockchain networks require a means to reach an agreement on a single value.
 Consensus algorithms define the rules that must be followed by computers on the network in other to reach an agreement.
 The process of agreeing with other computers is known as the consensus problem, and it is a well-researched field in computer science.
-Bitcoin uses a consensus algorithm known as Proof of Work [9].
+Bitcoin uses a consensus algorithm known as Proof of Work[9](PoW).
 It is used to process blocks of transactions and append them to a chain of blocks — the blockchain.
 In Bitcoin, the process of appending a block to the blockchain is known as “mining”, and the individuals who take part in the mining process are known as “miners”.
 PoW requires miners to solve complex cryptographic puzzles to gain the right to add a block.

 Miners receive newly created Bitcoin as a reward for solving the puzzle.
 This reward is known as the block reward.
 Before the reward is issued, the generated block must follow the consensus rules.
 All other nodes on the network are responsible for verifying the block and enforcing the consensus rules.
 Once a miner discovers a valid block they did not create, they immediately stop and start mining the next block.
 There is a network difficulty that ensures that blocks are created within 10 minutes.
 It determines how hard it is for the miners to mine a block and is adjusted dynamically to maintain the 10 minutes window.

 Bitcoin’s PoW has a disadvantage of being very slow.
 It has been described as a consensus system that wastes energy and is causing harm to the planet.
-However, it is the most battled tested and well understood trust-less consensus system in the cryptocurrency industry.
+However, it is the most battle- tested and well understood trustless consensus system in the cryptocurrency industry.

 ### 4.3.
 Low Transaction Throughput